 September is my favourite month – the summer still lingers but clearly Autumn is on its way.
 The leaves are starting to fall and the sun rises later but after your month off in August, now is a good time plan any Autumn work (paths, edges, new borders).
 In other words… plenty to be doing and plenty to be enjoying.

 Things to do:

-- If you are keen on having fresh flowers in the house on Christmas Day then plant your “prepared” hyacinth bulbs on the 24th.
+- If you are keen on having fresh flowers in the house on Christmas Day then plant your “prepared” hyacinth bulbs by the 24th and earlier if possible.
 Hyacinths usually flower in spring however by manipulating the storage environment (temperature) the bulbs they are “prepared” and so fooled into flowering in December.

 - Give your lawn a manicure – removing the dead growth (“thatch”), improve drainage, top dress (compost and lawn sand), and feed.

 - Gather those seeds – don’t forget to label the packets(!) and keep them in a cool place.